"By Kathleen Doheny

-TECFIDERA may decrease lymphocyte counts [see ADVERSE REACTIONS].
+TECFIDERA may decrease lymphocyte counts.
 In the MS placebo controlled trials, mean lymphocyte counts decreased by approximately 30% during the first year of treatment with TECFIDERA and then remained stable.
 Four weeks after stopping TECFIDERA, mean lymphocyte counts increased but did not return to baseline.
 Six percent (6%) of TECFIDERA patients and < 1% of placebo patients experienced lymphocyte counts < 0.5x109/L (lower limit of normal 0.91x109/L).
 The incidence of infections (60% vs 58%) and serious infections (2% vs 2%) was similar in patients treated with TECFIDERA or placebo, respectively.
-There was no increased incidence of serious infections observed in patients with lymphocyte counts < 0.8x109/L or 0.5x109/L in controlled trials, although one patient in an extension study developed PML in the setting of prolonged lymphopenia (lymphocyte counts predominantly < 0.5x109/L for 3.5 years) [see Progressive Multifocal Leukoencephalopathy].
+There was no increased incidence of serious infections observed in patients with lymphocyte counts < 0.8x109/L or < 0.5x109/L in controlled trials, although one patient in an extension study developed PML in the setting of prolonged lymphopenia (lymphocyte counts predominantly < 0.5x109/L for 3.5 years) [see Progressive Multifocal Leukoencephalopathy].

 Patient Counseling Information